ietf-wg-asdf/SDF/sdf.md

 Group:
-: An entry in the main SDF map and in certain nested definitions that either has a class name keyword as its key and a map of definition entries or a parameter name keyword as its key and an array of SDF pointers as a value.
+: An entry in the main SDF map and in certain nested definitions that either has a Class Name Keyword as its key and a map of definition entries (Definition Group) or a Parameter Name Keyword as its key and an array of SDF pointers as a value (Parameter Group).

 Class Name Keyword:
 : One of sdfThing, sdfProduct, sdfObject, sdfProperty, sdfAction,